tidymodels/tidymodels.org/learn/models/bootstrap-metrics/index.html.md

 In statistics, the bootstrap is a resampling method that takes a random sample the same size as the original but samples [with replacement](https://en.wikipedia.org/wiki/Sampling_(statistics)#Replacement_of_selected_units).
 This means that, in the bootstrap sample, some rows of data are represented multiple times and others not at all.

 There is [some theory](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22bootstrap+confidence+intervals%22&btnG=) that shows that if we recompute a statistic a large number of times using the bootstrap, we can understand its sampling distribution and, from that, compute confidence intervals.
-A good recent reference on this subject (but the original inventor of the bootstrap) is [_Computer Age Statistical Inference_](https://hastie.su.domains/CASI/) (which includes a book PDF).
+A good recent reference on this subject by the original inventor of the bootstrap is [_Computer Age Statistical Inference_](https://hastie.su.domains/CASI/) which is available as a free PDF.

 For our application, we'll take the validation set predictions for each candidate model in the grid, bootstrap them, and then compute confidence intervals using the percentile method.
+Note that we are not refitting the model; we will be solely relying on the existing out-of-sample predictions from the validation set.

 There's a tidymodels function called `int_pctl()` for this purpose.
 It has a method to work with objects produced by the tune package, such as our `mars_res` object.
 Let's compute 90% confidence intervals using 2,000 bootstrap samples:

 ::: {.cell layout-align="center"}